clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

 #.
 Due to changes in :file:`start_qemu.sh` script, the UEFI :file:`NvVars`
    information for the previously-booted |CL| VM will need to be reset.

    #.
 Relaunch the |CL| VM.
-The EFI shell will appear:
+The UEFI shell will appear:

       .. code-block:: console